paradigm/SkyBison/README.md

 SkyBison is another attempt at tackling this problem.
 It differs from other options in two key ways:
 1. It is intended to have a clean, simple and small code base.
-2. It is designed to support cmdline commands in general, and should work with just about any cmdline command (that cmdline-completion supports).
-SkyBison achieves this by taking advantage of Vim's built-in support for cmdline-completion rather than attempting to recreate the wheel.

-More specifically, SkyBison helps the user select an argument for various cmdline commands by comparing the user's input to acceptable arguments.
-Once the user has input enough information to uniquely identify one argument, SkyBison will either immediately accept that argument or prompt the user to press &lt;cr&gt; to select that argument.
+2. It is designed to alleviate the awkwardness of the cmdline itself rather than targeting specific commands.
+SkyBison has no code specifically for :b, for :tag, etc - it supports them as a side-effect of making the cmdline more comfortable.

+More specifically, SkyBison alleviates three issues where the author felt Vim's cmdline was both obviously lacking during normal usage and easily capable of
+remedying:
+1. If Vim knows likely values for the term the user is typing (such as from its cmdline-completion), it should print them constantly.
+It seems silly to require the user input c_ctrl-d when he or she wishes to see completion options when it could just show them all the time.
+2. If Vim (again through the cmdline-completion) narrows down the possibilities for the term the user is typing to a single one, it seems silly to require the user to hit c_ctrl-l or c_<tab> (or even worse, finish typing the whole thing) in order to accept it when the user enters c_<cr>.
+Vim already knows what is going on - just accept the term the user is in the process of typing.
+3. As an extension of (2) above, if Vim has a way of knowing the number of terms that will be on the cmdline, why have the user hit c_<cr> at all?
+When only one possibility remains, skip the c-ctrl-lc_<cr> and immediate accept it.

 For example:

-If Vim has three (listed) buffers, ".vimrc", ".bashrc" and ".zshrc", and the user calls SkyBison to find an argument for :b, the user will see the
+If Vim has three (listed) buffers, ".vimrc", ".bashrc" and ".zshrc", and the user calls SkyBison("b "), the user will see the following:
-following:

     [1] .vimrc
     [2] .bashrc